arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 ## Introduction

-We know that agricultural activities are normally carried out in remote environments, this makes access to electricity and connectivity a challenge.
+Agricultural & farm activities are normally carried out in remote environments where having access to consistent electricity power sources and good communication connectivity are a challenge.

-Smart farming techniques are being implemented more and more due to the importance of optimizing the use of resources.
-This includes the demand for more efficient, eco-friendly, and more profitable crops.
+Smart farming techniques are being implemented more and more due to the importance of optimizing the use of resources while increasing the demand for more efficient, eco-friendly, and profitable crops.

 ![Application Note Overview.
 Each pot represents one individual irrigation zone capable of watering a crop field](assets/Thumbnail.png)